Abortion in the United Kingdom: Proposals since 1967: Great Britain

-Pro-choice groups strongly opposed any attempts to restrict abortion in the 2008 parliamentary debates and votes.
-A number of pro-choice amendments were proposed by the Labour MPs Diane Abbott, Katy Clark and John McDonnell, including NC30 Amendment of the Abortion Act 1967: Application to Northern Ireland.
+Abortion rights groups strongly opposed any attempts to restrict abortion in the 2008 parliamentary debates and votes.
+A number of abortion rights amendments were proposed by the Labour Party MPs Diane Abbott, Katy Clark and John McDonnell, including NC30 Amendment of the Abortion Act 1967: Application to Northern Ireland.
 However, it was reported that the Labour government at the time asked MPs not to table these amendments (at least until third reading) and then used parliamentary mechanisms in order to prevent a vote; the government was, at the time, seeking to devolve policing and justice powers to the Northern Ireland Assembly (which had previously voted to oppose the extension of the 1967 Act).

-In 2017, the Reproductive Health (Access to Terminations) Bill was introduced by Labour Diana Johnson MP with the aim of repealing criminal law on abortion in England and Wales.
+In 2017 the Reproductive Health (Access to Terminations) Bill was introduced by the Labour MP Diana Johnson with the aim of repealing criminal law on abortion in England and Wales.
 However, with the call for a general election, the bill fell and no further action was taken.

-Minor amendments to the Abortion Act 1967 have been introduced through government legislation, the most recent being the allowance of abortion consultations through telemedicine in the Health and Care Act 2022.
+Amendments to the Abortion Act 1967 have been introduced as conscience vote issues attached to government legislation, the most recent being the legalisation of usage of abortion medication at home in the first ten weeks of pregnancy in the Health and Care Act 2022.

+In June 2025, MPs voted 379-137 on a free vote to disapply the criminal law related to abortion from women acting in relation to their own pregnancy as part of report stage of the Crime and Policing Bill.
+Led by Tonia Antoniazzi MP, the disapplication was brought forward following reports of women in England and Wales being investigated on suspicion of ending their own pregnancy contrary to the Offences Against the Person Act 1861 or Infant Life (Preservation) Act 1929.